Acumatica/Acumatica-Surveys/README.md

 ## Number Sequence Setup for your Surveys

-Once the package is installed you should see a new workspace called *“Surveys”* as shown here below.
+Once the package is installed, you should see a new workspace called *“Surveys”* as shown here below.

 ![Screenshot](/docs/images/Survey-Workspace.PNG)

-Click on the *Survey Preferences menu* option
+Click on the *Survey Preferences menu* option.

 **Survey preferences** - Surveys require a numbering sequence.
-Therefore, please set up a new number sequence called *“Survey ID”* and an *auto generating number*.
-Example: **SV10001**
+Therefore, please set up a new number sequence called *“Survey ID”* and an *auto generating number,* such as: **SV10001**

 ![Screenshot](/docs/images/SS4-SurveyPreferencesNumberingID.PNG)

 Select the numbering sequence you created in the **Survey Preferences** *“Survey Numbering ID:”*
-Surveys utilizes common *attributes* to create questions and answers, please setup new question/answers as *attributes* After you have setup required attributes, you are now we are ready to create our first survey!
+Surveys utilizes common *attributes* to create questions and answers.
+Therefore, please setup any new questions/answers as *attributes.*

+After you have setup required attributes, you are now ready to create your first survey!

 ## Create a Survey

-Click on Surveys workspace and click *Survey* under **Transactions**
+Click on Surveys in the workspace and click *Survey* under **Transactions.**

 ![Screenshot](/docs/images/SS4SurveyTransacationsSurvey.PNG)

-The survey primary list screen **(SV2010PL)** loads with empty records, click on **+** to create a new survey which opens the new screen **SV201000**
+The survey primary list screen **(SV2010PL)** loads with empty records.
+Click on the **+** to create a new survey which opens the new screen **SV201000**

 ![Screenshot](/docs/images/SS4SurveyTransacationsSurvey2.PNG)

 Specify the survey name and click *save* to generates a new auto sequence number.
-From the details tab click **+** and add the new *attributes* as questions to this survey
+From the details tab, click **+** and add the new *attributes* as questions to this survey

 ![Screenshot](/docs/images/SS5-CreateAttributesQuestions.PNG)

-Specify the sort order sequence and if the question is required/mandatory for recipients to answer.
+Next, specify the sort order sequence, if a question is required or mandatory for recipients to answer.

 From the **Recipients tab** click on the *“Add Recipients”* and select the employees who will participate in the survey.

 ![Screenshot](/docs/images/SS5-RecipentsSelect.PNG)

-***Note: You need to ensure all employees are linked to the User profile and their user account is Sync’d with their mobile phones and they are able to use the mobile application***
+***Note: You need to ensure all employees are linked to the User profile and their user accounts are Sync’d with their mobile phones and that they are able to use the Acumatica Mobile application***

 ## Send Survey
-From the workspace “Surveys” click “Send Survey” to process/activate the survey and send the push notification to mobile phones.
+From the “Surveys” workspace, click “Send Survey” to process and activate the survey and send *Push Notifications* to mobile phones.

 ![Screenshot](/docs/images/SS5-ProcessSendSurvey.PNG)